Rohitlakha/Bank-Loan-Report-PowerBI-SQL/README.md

-# 💳 Bank Loan Analysis Dashboard – Power BI + SQL Server
+# 💳 Bank Loan Analysis Dashboard – Power BI + SQL Serve

 This project presents a professional **Bank Loan Report Dashboard** built using **Power BI**, powered by data from **Microsoft SQL Server**.
 It provides a comprehensive view of loan applications, funding, defaults, and key performance indicators — optimized for insightful business decision-making.